-As we get closer to winter and temperatures continue to drop, the want for hearty drinks, soups, and warm sweaters becomes a daily occurrence.
+As we get closer to winter and temperatures continue to drop, they want for hearty drinks, soups, and warm sweaters become a daily occurrence.
 A lot of warm comfort drinks you’ll come across during the holidays are sweet, sugary, alcoholic, and not all that great for you.

 Because of this, we want to show you the healthier options out there for a hearty drink in the colder months, just when you need one.
 It shouldn’t just be about hot toddies and mulled wine this season, although those are delicious once in a while too!